mikaelvesavuori/cloud-developer-basics/03-containers-and-kubernetes/README.md

 ## Workshop

 In this session we are going to containerize a Node application, push it to a registry for consumption, and then run the container on three different platforms: Compute Engine, Cloud Run, and Google's managed Kubernetes Engine.
 You should be able to get App Engine working easily as well, if you completed the last workshop.

-This time, we will also do all of our code and work within the Cloud Shell.
+**This time, we will also do all of our code and work within the Cloud Shell.**

+If you are intent on doing this locally, you should probably also make sure to run `gcloud auth configure-docker` so that Docker works.

 ### Step 1: Enable Kubernetes Engine API and set up variables

 Log in to Google Cloud Platform.
-Then go to [APIs & Services](https://console.cloud.google.com/apis/library?cloudshell=true&project=cloud-developer-basics) and enable the Kubernetes Engine API and the Cloud Run API.
+Then go to [APIs & Services](https://console.cloud.google.com/apis/library?cloudshell=true) and enable the Kubernetes Engine API and the Cloud Run API.
 It

 Also export a global variable to ease the use of some future commands we will run, by doing: